A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 \subsection{Simple Greedy}

-In this approach, we find a path with maximum requests that satisfies detour constraints, by looking at the directly connected nodes.
-As the name suggests this approach looks for local optimum at each step and selects the node with the highest requests among connected nodes.
-The process is continued until the destination point is reached.
-If we carefully analyze the procedure we can see that this approach does not violate the detour constraints for any passenger.
-This is because at each step the source and destination are one grid away which is always their shortest path.
+The simple greedy approach finds a route with the highest expected requests that satisfies the detour constraints of passengers by looking only at the directly connected nodes.
+As the name suggests this approach looks for local optimum at each step and selects the adjacent node with the highest expected requests from the current node.
+The process continues until the driver wants the recommendation mechanism.
+If we consider the road network displayed by Figure \ref{fig:sliding_window}, and assume the driver is at grid cell $g_{51}$, the simple greedy approach will select the highest expected requests among the $8$ neighborhood nodes of $g_{51}$ which are $\{g_{26},g_{27},g_{28},g_{50},g_{52},g_{74},g_{75},g_{76}\}$.
+Suppose the request graph $G^Q$ displays that the highest expected requests are from $g_{51}$ to $g_{76}$.
+The proposed approach will move the window to $g_{76}$ and select the highest expected requests from $g_{76}$ among its $8$ adjacent nodes.
+This process will continue until the point driver wants the recommendation mechanism.

+If we carefully analyze the procedure we can see that this approach does not violate the detour constraints of any passenger.
+This is because at each step the source and destination of passengers are one grid cell away, as we look for maximum expected requests from a grid cell among its neighbors and move directly towards that grid cell.
 However, the main drawback of this approach is that it only considers the directly connected nodes for selecting the path and does not utilize the window size properly.
 Even if the window covers the whole road network this approach will still look at the directly connected nodes to determine whether the route has the higher flow of requests or not.